 The closest parking is at Penmaen or Southgate.
-At Penmaen there is (free) parking either in a small layby on the south side of the road, or on Cefn Bryn common on the north side (just across the cattle grid).
+At Penmaen there is (free) parking either in a small layby on the south side of the road, or on Cefn Bryn common on the north side (just across the cattle grid) - Grid Ref : SS526885.
 Public footpaths lead from here to Three Cliffs and Tor Bay.
-Alternatively, at Southgate there is an attended car park on the cliffs from where you can follow the coast path to the beach (approximately ¾mile).
-Another option is to take the public footpath which begins at Pennard Golf Club and leads down to Pobbles Bay, but parking nearby is difficult.
+Alternatively, at Southgate there is a car park (attended / P&D) on the cliffs from where the coastal path can be followed (about ¾mile) to the beach.
+Dogs are allowed at all times.

 Just inland on the eastern side are the ruins of Pennard Castle.